jsu27/decomp_diffusion/README.md

-# Unsupervised Compositional Image Decomposition with Diffusion Models
+# Compositional Image Decomposition with Diffusion Models
 ## We propose Decomp Diffusion, an unsupervised approach that discovers compositional concepts from images, represented by diffusion models.

 ![](sample_images/teaser_denoising.gif)